DCsunset/modaled/README.md

 The corresponding minor mode and keymap are `modaled-SUBSTATE-substate-mode` and `modaled-SUBSTATE-substate-keymap`.

 Substates are more flexible than states as you manage them directly.
-One use case is to enable some keybindings only in a specific major mode.
+There's also a helper function `modaled-enable-substate-on-state-change` to enable a substate when the state changes.
 The example below shows how to define a substate only for org-mode and normal state:

 ```emacs-lisp